StevenWInfo/haskell-soda/README.md

 The `ReturnValue` type is an abstract data type (ADT) that is just an encoding of all of the different SodaTypes into one type with a different constructor for each type.
 A `ReturnType` constructed by the `RPoint` constructor will have type `Point`.

-In summary, your average query to SODA will return a `Response` filled with `Row`s, out of which you can select one, `lookup` a key/field in that row, and check the `ReturnType` for the value of the type you were expecting.

 You can also use `getStringBody` to get the response from a SODA query call as a string.

 If something goes wrong with the query, it will throw an `IO` exception.
 Most likely for a 400 if the query wasn't constructed correctly for the dataset, or if the query isn't well formed.
 That or either a 404 or a 500 response.